dasarpai/old.dasarpai.github.io/_wiablog/2025-02-10-The-Essence-of-Bhagwat-Gita-4th-Chapter.md

 categories: [wiaposts]
 tags:  [Vedanta,  Mindfulness, Bhagwat Gita]
 keywords: [Bhagavad Gita Chapter 4 Summary, Jnyana (Knowledge) Yoga, Path of Liberation and Renunciation, Essence of Bhagavad Gita]
-excerpt: The 4th chapter of the Bhagavad Gita, titled Jnyana (Knowledge) Yoga.
+excerpt: "The 4th chapter of the Bhagavad Gita, titled Jnyana (Knowledge) Yoga.
 It has 42 slokas.
-Key takeaways from this chapter are discussed in this article.
+Key takeaways from this chapter are discussed in this article."
 toc: true
 toc_sticky: true
 toc_levels: 2